-Tchaikovsky was born on May 7, 1840, in Kamsko-Votkinsk, Vyatka, Russia.
+Russian composer Pyotr Ilyich Tchaikovsky was born on May 7, 1840, in Kamsko-Votkinsk, Vyatka, Russia.
 He was the second eldest of his parents’ six surviving offspring.
 Tchaikovsky’s father, Ilya, worked as a mine inspector and metal works manager.

-When he was 5 years old, Tchaikovsky began taking piano lessons.
+When he was just five years old, Tchaikovsky began taking piano lessons.
 Although he displayed an early passion for music, his parents hoped that he would grow up to work in the civil service.
 At the age of 10, Tchaikovsky began attending the Imperial School of Jurisprudence, a boarding school in St. Petersburg.
 His mother, Alexandra, died of cholera in 1854, when he was 14 years old.
-In 1859, Tchaikovsky honored his parents’ wishes by taking up a bureau clerk post with the Ministry of Justice, a post he would hold for four years, during which time he became increasingly fascinated with music.
+In 1859, Tchaikovsky honored his parents’ wishes by taking up a bureau clerk post with the Ministry of Justice — a post he would hold for four years, during which time he became increasingly fascinated with music.

 When he was 21, Tchaikovsky decided to take music lessons at the Russian Musical Society.
 A few months later, he enrolled at the newly founded St. Petersburg Conservatory, becoming one of the school’s first composition students.
 In addition to learning while at the conservatory, Tchaikovsky gave private lessons to other students.
 In 1863, he moved to Moscow, where he became a professor of harmony at the Moscow Conservatory.

 Acclaim came readily for Tchaikovsky in 1875, with his composition Symphony No. 3 in D Major.
 At the end of that year, the composer embarked on a tour of Europe.
-In 1876, he completed the ballet SWAN LAKE as well as the fantasy FRANCESCA DA RIMINI.
+In 1876, he completed the ballet Swan Lake as well as the fantasy Francesca da Rimini.
 While the former has come to be one of the most frequently performed ballets of all time, Tchaikovsky again endured the ire of critics, who at its premiere panned it as too complex and too “noisy.”

 Tchaikovsky resigned from the Moscow Conservatory in 1878 to focus his efforts entirely on composing.
 As a result, he spent the remainder of his career composing more prolifically than ever.
-His collective body of work constitutes 169 pieces, including symphonies, operas, ballets, concertos, cantatas, and songs.
-Among his most famed late works are the ballets THE SLEEPING BEAUTY (1890) and THE NUTCRACKER (1892).
+His collective body of work constitutes 169 pieces, including symphonies, operas, ballets, concertos, cantatas and songs.
+Among his most famed late works are the ballets The Sleeping Beauty (1890) and The Nutcracker (1892).

-Biographical excerpts courtesy of biography.com.
+Biography courtesy of biography.com.